jacobmammoliti/ansible-role-vault/README.md

 - Default value: `https://releases.hashicorp.com/vault/1.9.1/vault_1.9.1_linux_amd64.zip`

 ### `vault_local_binary_location`
 - If set, Ansible will locally look for the Vault binary at the specified path
 - No default value

 ### `vault_license_file`
-- If set, Ansible will locally look for a Vault license at the specifed path
+- If set, Ansible will locally look for a Vault license at the specified path
 - No default value.
 This is **required** for Vault versions >= 1.8.0 when installing enterprise

 ### `vault_client_addr`